 EU forced to suspend Hellim/Halloumi PDO application

 As CTCI lawyers pointed out, it is not unusual for there to be multiple competent authorities and control bodies supervising Geographic Indication registrations in EU Member States.
-So the Hellim Issue could be solved by appointing independent inspectors in the north, answerable to the EU without coming under the direct control of the authorities in South Cyprus – a red line for Turkish Cypriots who have been battling for decades to safeguard eu__flag_of_europetheir political equality.
+So the Hellim Issue could be solved by appointing independent inspectors in the north, answerable to the EU without coming under the direct control of the authorities in South Cyprus – a red line for Turkish Cypriots who have been battling for decades to safeguard their political equality.

 However, the Greek Cypriot authorities, unwilling to share power with their peers in the North, strenuously resist any efforts to undermine their long-held policy that they – and they alone – are responsible for governing the whole island.